mistgc/todolist-rs/README.md

 # Todolist

-This template should help get you started developing with Vue 3 in Vite.
+This text file should help get you started developing with Vue 3 in Vite.

+This project is builded with Vue3 in Vite and with Tauri.

+[Vue3](https://vuejs.org/) is responsible for rendering the frontend and basic logic processing.

+[Tauri](https://tauri.app/) is used to package the project into an application and provide APIs.

 ## Recommended IDE Setup